2017-01-27

 With my host professor and his partner Prof. Jo Moran

-Of course, this diversity of international community at the university helps to overcome whatever the barriers are.
+Of course, this diversity of the international community at the university helps to overcome whatever the barriers are.
 German course team.

 This sculpture placed on pedestal keeps the reminiscence of this historical figure vivid within his society